 Please make your way to the Square in front of cruise terminal to meet your guide.
 Look for our displayed logo sign.
 Staying at a hotel?
 Be sure to advise us so we can meet you in the lobby.

 Shop at the Winery for various local wines.
 Remember rubles only are accepted.
 The minimum drinking age is 21 years of age or older.
 Bring photo ID to prove your age if asked.

 About .25 miles of walking is required but there are 77 steps up and down at Massandra Winery that can be challenging.
 Expect cobblestones.
 If you have limited mobility or use a wheelchair, this tour is not suitable for you.

 This experience is rated moderate.
 Full participation may require extended periods of walking over even and uneven surfaces, steep terrain and/or water activity in a slight current.
 There may be steps, inclines, cobblestone surfaces, and extended periods of standing.
 Participants with physical limitations should take this into account.

 To participate on this tour, you must be at least 5 years of age.
-But if you are under 21 years of age, you cannot samples the wines.
-21 years is the minimum drinking age in Yalta.
+If you are under 21 years of age, you cannot samples the wines.
+The minimum drinking age in Yalta is 21 years old.

 Special Medical Restriction